gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
+Add the key to your package builder gpg keyring.
+   The key is included in the Arch package and the source= line with *?signed* at the end can be used to verify the git tag.
+You can also manually verify the signature

  * Support Letsencrypt alternate root chain.

    Set via *ca_preferred_chain* option in *ca-info.conf* file (see example file).